Personal branding is one of the most popular buzzword in the self-help community in Singapore.

 Personal brand building in Singapore does not happen overnight.
 They are shaped and honed through months, years and even decades of continuous work, refinement, and tweaks.

 Oh yes, I nearly forgot one thing.

 The best personal brand builders are masters of positive habits.

 They design their schedules and environments to maximise their productivity.
 They make it a point to regularly share useful content.
 They leverage on the power of social networks to grow their influence and their reach.

-What other strategies would you recommend to build your personal brand?
+What other strategies would you recommend to build your personal brand in Singapore?
 I’d love to read your thoughts.